privacyidea/privacyidea-credential-provider/doc/configuration.rst

 .. note:: WINDOWS HELLO IS NOT SUPPORTED FOR LOCAL LOGINS BECAUSE THE UI CAN NOT BE RENDERED IN LOGON/UNLOCK SCENARIOS.
 TO USE FIDO IN RDP SCENARIOS, ONLY WINDOWS HELLO WILL BE USED, BECAUSE IT HANDLES THE TUNNELING OF THE FIDO DATA TO THE LOCAL DEVICE.**

+**passkey_first_step**

+Set to ``1`` to have the Credential Provider start immediately in Passkey mode (Usernameless).
+Instead of seeing the Username/Password fields, the user will be prompted to touch their security key immediately.
+If the initialization fails (e.g., server unreachable), it falls back to the standard login fields.

 **disable_passkey**